fieldtrip/website/tutorial/nirs_multichannel.md

 For the purpose of this tutorial, we assume that the data is stored in your current working directory.

-Note that the optodetemplates.xml file that was included here is a modified version of the default optodetemplates.xml file of Artinis.
-This modified optodetemplates.xml contains the layout of the optodes used in this particular experiment.
-If MATLAB cannot find the optodetemplates.xml on your path, it will pop up a graphical user interface dialogue asking you to locate the xml file.
+Note that the `optodetemplates.xml` file that was included here is a modified version of the default `optodetemplates.xml` that you might have from Artinis.
+This specific one includes the custom layout of the optodes used in this particular experiment.
+If MATLAB cannot find the `optodetemplates.xml` on your path, it will pop up a graphical user interface dialogue asking you to locate it.
 For information on how to choose the optimal template for your experiments, please see [this documentation](https://www.artinis.com/blogpost-all/2017/6/27/how-do-i-choose-the-correct-fibers-and-template-for-my-oxymon) on the Artinis website.

 You will see something like this in the command window: